UTD-JLA/utd-jla.github.io/resources/index.md

 ### Recommended dictionaries
 At a minimum, you'll want the following:
-* **JMDict Extra** - The standard Japanese-English dictionary.
-This is updated very frequently, so be sure to get a new version from <https://github.com/Aquafina-water-bottle/jmdict-english-yomichan> every few months.
-I recommend `jmdict_english_extra` as it has nice extra info like synonyms and antonyms.
+* **JMDict**, **JMnedict**, and **KANJIDIC** - The standard Japanese-English dictionary.
+This is updated very frequently, so be sure to get a new version from <https://github.com/themoeway/jmdict-yomitan> every few months.
+Get `JMdict_english.zip`
+    * Alternatively, **Jitendex** - This is also based on the JMdict.
+It has prettier formatting, but I find it much more cluttery and don't prefer it.
+It's a matter of personal preference. <https://jitendex.org/>
-* **デジタル大辞泉 画像無し** - One of the largest monolingual dictionaries (with image data stripped out).
-[Get it from Marv's repo](https://github.com/MarvNC/yomichan-dictionaries#japanese-monolingual-dictionaries)
+* **デジタル大辞泉** - One of the largest monolingual dictionaries (with image data stripped out).
+[Get it from Shoui's collection](https://drive.google.com/file/d/1UW4Ba-r50K7WMt2D6SAwBDy7UCDmJyQD/view?usp=drive_link)
 * **PixivLight** - A community created encyclopedia/dictionary combo.
 It has entries for internet slang that aren't found in normal dictionaries, as well as names of media, vtubers, doujin circles, etc. Compiled by Marv from TMW.
-[Get it from Marv's repo](https://github.com/MarvNC/yomichan-dictionaries#pixiv).
+[Get it from Marv's repo](https://github.com/MarvNC/pixiv-yomitan).
 * **JPDB Frequency** and **CC100 Frequency** - Importing at least one frequency dictionary is strongly recommended as it helps Yomichan sort terms and helps you determine how common a word is.
 JPDB is based on anime, VNs, light novels, etc, and CC100 is based on a large corpus of websites.
 [Get them from Marv's repo](https://github.com/MarvNC/yomichan-dictionaries#term-frequency)
 * **Kanjidic** - Click on kanji to get info about it.
 Download it from the same repo as the JMDict
 * **JPDB Kanji** - Click on a kanji to get a list of common words using it and a list of radicals to help you memorize it.
 [Get it from Marv's Repo](https://github.com/MarvNC/yomichan-dictionaries#kanji-info).